loopstick/ArduinoTutorial/README.md

 <img src="https://cdn-shop.adafruit.com/970x728/1063-06.jpg" width="200" />

+The Adafruit MAX4466 microphone amplifier is a great way to add sound detection to your project.
+It has a built-in adjustable gain amplifier, so you can set the sensitivity to your needs.
+The output is an analog voltage that can be read by an analog input on your microcontroller.

 <img src="/examples/21_SoundSensor/SoundSensor_MAX4466_bb.png" width="650">

 - VCC = power for preamp (5v from Arduino) <- accepts 2.4V to 5.5V